 Maue’s work has been exhibited at museums, universities, and nonprofit institutions throughout the United States and Europe, including the Frederick R. Weisman Museum of Art, Emerson Contemporary, the Griffin Museum of Photography, and the San Jose Museum of Quilts and Textiles.
-Her work has been reviewed in The Boston Globe and published internationally in books and journals focused on contemporary art, photography, and textile practice.
+Her work has been reviewed in The Boston Globe and published internationally in books and journals devoted to contemporary art, photography, and textile practice.

-She has been awarded residencies at Millay Arts, Monson Arts, Penland School of Craft, and Arrowmont School of Arts and Crafts, where she also served in a leadership role as Textiles Coordinator.
+She has been awarded residencies at Millay Arts and Monson Arts, and at the Penland School of Craft and the Arrowmont School of Arts and Crafts, where she also served as Textiles Coordinator.
 Maue teaches in graduate and undergraduate programs in the Boston area and lives and works in Massachusetts.

 Contact the artist for inquiries.